Sorumeiji/MapVisualizationProject/README.md

 <br>
 <br>

-## Using The Map Visualization Project
+## Using The Map Visualization Project Locally

 1. Download this repository.